zolrath/wemux/README.md

   Note this only works if you have the environment variable EDITOR configured.
 #### wemux
   When `wemux` is run without any arguments in host mode, it is just like running wemux start.
-It will reattach to an existing wemux session if it exists, otherwise it will start a new session.
+It will reattach to an existing wemux server if it exists, otherwise it will start a new server.

 ## Client Commands
-  All client commands notify the wemux session host that the user has attached/detached, and in what mode.
 #### wemux mirror
-  Use `wemux mirror` to attach to session in read-only mode.
+  Use `wemux mirror` to attach to server in read-only mode.
 #### wemux pair
-  Use `wemux pair` to attach to session in pair mode, which allows editing.
+  Use `wemux pair` to attach to server in pair mode, which allows editing.
 #### wemux logout
   Use `wemux logout` to remove your pair mode session.
 #### wemux